cedaro/grunt-wp-i18n/README.md

 The directory where the POT file should be saved.
 Defaults to the value from the "Domain Path" header if it exists.

 #### options.i18nToolsPath
 Type: `String`
-Default value: `'../../../../tools/i18n/'`

 Path to a local copy of the WordPress i18n tools.
 May be relative to the project or an absolute path.
-Defaults to the path where the i18n tools exist when developing with the standard WordPress development structure at http://develop.svn.wordpress.org/trunk/
+Defaults to a bundled version of the i18n tools.

 #### options.mainFile
 Type: `String`